-23. Article 30(3) of the MDR.
-This step depends on the date on which the Eudamed database is operational.
+^{28.} Article 30(3) of the MDR.
+This step depends on the date on which the Eudamed database will be made mandatory, in accordance with the deadlines set out in Article 123 of the Regulation.

 This is a general obligation of the importer, which is not related to the contractual bond that the importer may have with the manufacturer of products that it imports.
 This obligation may therefore live on beyond the contract and regardless of whether the contractual relationship with the manufacturer continues or not.